rethinkdb/rethinkdb-rs/api/python/control-structures/http.md

     }
     ```

-    The `page` function may return a string corresponding to the next URL to request, `null` indicating that there is no more to get, or an object of the format:
+    The `page` function may return a string corresponding to the next URL to request, `None` indicating that there is no more to get, or an object of the format:

-    ```js
+    ```py
     {
-        url: string // the next URL to request, or null for no more pages
-        params: object // new URL parameters to use, will be merged with the previous request's params }
+        'url': string, # the next URL to request, or None for no more pages 'params': object # new URL parameters to use, will be merged with the previous request's params }
     ```

-* `pageLimit`: An integer specifying the maximum number of requests to issue using the `page` functionality.
+* `page_limit`: An integer specifying the maximum number of requests to issue using the `page` functionality.
 This is to prevent overuse of API quotas, and must be specified with `page`.
     * `-1`: no limit
     * `0`: no requests will be made, an empty stream will be returned
     * `n`: `n` requests will be made